Overtraining in Ultra-Runners

 For an amazing, no expense spared endurance fuel, check out Proxima C.

 Rhodiola rosea is an herb that is fantastic at regulating cortisol.
-Also known as the stress hormone, cortisol is often chronically elevated in overtrained endurance at
+Also known as the stress hormone, cortisol is often chronically elevated in overtrained endurance athletes.

 Rhodiola has been described as a “thermostat” for cortisol, allowing it to rise when necessary and beneficial, but preventing cortisol from becoming chronically elevated.
-In addition to lowering cortisol, studies show that Rhodiola is also effective at decreasing stress-related fatigue and improving mental and concentration (Blomstrand et al., 1997).
+In addition to lowering cortisol, studies show that Rhodiola is also effective at decreasing stress-related fatigue and improving mental and concentration.
 That’s not all either; Rhodiola can also improve endurance performance.
 To learn all the potential benefits of Rhodiola for athletes, check out 5 Great Benefits of Rhodiola Rosea for Endurance.

 How Much Rhodiola Rosea to Prevent Overtraining In Ultra-Runners?